Floquet-Thermalization via Instantons near Dynamical Freezing: Introduction

 In this work, we improve on these limitations of prior studies and provide a universal description of dynamical freezing based on a Floquet flow-renormalization group (fRG) framework ~\cite{kehrein2007flow,MVogl2019,WG1,WG2,WG3,AP20,10.21468/SciPostPhys.11.2.028,MClaassen2021,thomson2024unravelling}.
 Fundamentally, the formalism generates a sequence of infinitesimal unitary transformations to systematically eliminate the time-dependent part of the driven Hamiltonian, resulting in a flow equation for the different coupling constants in the effective model.
-The method in the equilibrium setting is a generalization of the more widely known Schrieffer-Wolff transformations \cite{SW}; see Appendix \ref{Supp:SW} for a brief review of this connection.
-As we will demonstrate in this paper by focusing on a generic, non-integrable one-dimensional spin model with a ``cosine-wave" drive, the flow trajectory along the fRG time at the {\it putative} freezing-point organizes into a sequence of {\it unstable} fixed-points, except the last, thermal (`$T$') fixed-point; see Fig.~\ref{fig:Schematic} for a schematic depiction.
+The method in the equilibrium setting is a generalization of the more widely known Schrieffer-Wolff transformations \cite{SW}; see Appendix \ref{Supp:SW} for a brief review of this connection and Appendix~\ref{app:numericaldetails} for details on its numerical implementation.
+As we will demonstrate in this paper by focusing on a generic, non-integrable one-dimensional spin model with a ``cosine-wave" drive, the flow trajectory along the fRG time at the {\it putative} freezing-point organizes into a sequence of {\it unstable} fixed-points, except the possibly inevitable thermal (`$T$') fixed-point that appears at asymptotically late times \footnote{For finite systems, this final fixed point appears ``thermal" only when the drive frequency $\Omega<\Omega_*(L)$, where $\Omega_*(L)$ is a system-size ($L$) dependent threshold frequency; see Sec.~\ref{sec:flow} and \ref{sec:thermalization} for more details. }; see Fig.~\ref{fig:Schematic} for a schematic depiction.
 Along the flow trajectory, the approach to the first fixed-point starting from the bare Hamiltonian is of special interest.
 It is an {\it unstable} prethermal (`$P$') fixed-point, associated with the emergence of an {\it approximately} conserved effective Hamiltonian, valid up to an exponentially long timescale in the drive frequency, $\Omega$.
-Subsequently, the systems flows to the thermal fixed point via a sequence of intermediate fixed points $I_1,I_2,\dots$.
+Subsequently, the system flows via a complex sequence of intermediate fixed points $I_1,I_2,\dots$.
 The flow in between these intermediate fixed points show characteristics of instanton events.
+However, as we will discuss below, it is important to note at the outset that capturing the flow to the thermal fixed-point numerically is exceptionally challenging given the exponential timescales involved, and remains an exciting arena for future research.